mwangdakota/pages-uswds-jekyll/pages/resources/review/virtual-panelist.md

 5. **NSF discourages the use of mobile devices** due to poor quality of communications (noise, drop calls, unintelligible signals, etc.).
 To ensure the confidentiality and integrity of the NSF review process, you **MUST** ensure that panel discussions are not overheard by anyone else besides you.
 Closed doors and/or headset are strongly recommended.
 Similarly, it is imperative that no one else can see your computer screen showing the working of the panel.

-**Peer review guidelines Fastlane instructions for panelists can be found at:** https://www.nsf.gov/eng/iip/sbir/review_process.jsp.
+**Merit review guidelines Fastlane instructions for panelists can be found at:** https://www.nsf.gov/eng/iip/sbir/review_process.jsp.

 ## Additional Notes